astrikos/duolingo_osx_notifier/README.md

 This example will read the my_language_file and give you a notification like the one below every one hour (3600 seconds).

 ![Alt](/notification.jpg "Notification")

+## Notes
+Make sure you have allowed python to send notifications through MacOSX Notification Center.
+You can check by going to System Preferences->Notifications.
+Preferable alert style for now is Banners.